Sophia-Cristina/bin2h/README.md

-  -d        Print decimal instead of hex literals\n"
+  -d        Print decimal instead of hex literals;

-  -e        Output a variable that holds a pointer to the last element of the data\n"
+  -e        Output a variable that holds a pointer to the last element of the data;

-  -i <in>   Specify the input file\n"
+  -i <in>   Specify the input file;

-  -n <name> Specify the variable name\n"
+  -n <name> Specify the variable name;

-  -o <out>  Specify the output file\n"
+  -o <out>  Specify the output file;

-  -s        Output a variable for data size\n"
+  -s        Output a variable for data size;

-  -z        Add a zero to the end of the array\n"
+  -z        Add a zero to the end of the array;

   -c        Collums for a new line (0x1 to 0xF).
-'0': No line change.\n";
+'0': No line change.;